Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 ## Setting up three basic colors

-The most basic function of the UTS is to render the mesh in three areas. **Base Map** for areas with no shadows, **1st shading map** for lighter shadows, and **2nd shading map** for darker shadows.
+The most basic function of the UTS is to render the mesh in three regions. **Base Map** for regions with no shadows, **1st shading map** for regions with shaded lighter , and **2nd shading map** for regions with shaded darker.
 [Three Color Map and Control Map Settings](Basic.md) provides the parameters to control this fundamental settings.

 ## Adjusting edge of three basic color area

-Touch of the image one of the most important factors that determine the style of the work.
+Touch of the image is one of the most important factors that determine the style of the work.
 [Shading Steps and Feather Settings](ShadingStepAndFeather.md) provides  ways to adjust the position of the border between the regions and whether they're clearly separated or blended.

 ## Setting highlight type